medic/cht-core/README.md

 ## Dependencies

-You will need to intall the following...
+You will need to install the following:

 ### Node and CouchDB